 They provide a particularly useful parametrisation of Young tableaux: given a Young tableau consisting of letters $1,2,...,N$ (not all of which have to appear in the tableau) the Gelfand-Tsetlin variables $z^i_j$ are defined as

-Given this definition, the left inequality in \eqref{interlace} is immediate, while the right one is a consequence of the fact that entries along columns in a Young tableau are strictly increasing.
+Given this definition, the right inequality in \eqref{interlace} is immediate, while the left one is a consequence of the fact that entries along columns in a Young tableau are strictly increasing.
 2mm The bottom row of a $\GT$ pattern is called the {\bf shape}, since $z^N_i$ equals the length of the $i$-th row of the corresponding tableau and thus the collection of $z^N_1,z^N_2,...$ determines the shape of the tableau.
 We will denote the shape of a $\GT$ pattern $\sfZ$ by $sh(\sfZ)$ and similarly the shape of a tableau $P$ by $sh(P)$.
 We will also often identify a $\GT$ pattern $\sfZ$ with the corresponding Young tableau $P$.
 2mm Notice that definition \eqref{GTvar} is in agreement with definition \eqref{cumul} of the cumulative variables $\xi_j$ and $\tilde \xi_j$ and so Gelfand-Tsetlin patterns provide the natural parametrisation for the framework of $\rsk$ as described in Proposition \ref{RSK_maxplus}.
 Moreover, as we will see they provide a structure, which couples models in the KPZ class, e.g. longest increasing subsequence or last passage percolation, with Random Matrices.
-To give a preliminary idea of how this comes about, we point that entry $z^N_1$ of a Gelfand-Tsetlin pattern is equal to the length of the first row of a Young Tableau, which if viewed as an output of $\rsk$, Schensted's theorem says that $z^N_1$ is equal to the length of the longest increasing subsequence in a generalised permutation of $\{1,2,...,N\}$.
+To give a preliminary idea of how this comes about, we point out that, as a consequence of Schensted's Theorem \ref{schensted}, entry $z^N_1$ of a Gelfand-Tsetlin pattern is equal to the length of the first row of a Young Tableau.